bgshin/luceneInterface/README.md

 ```

 ## Set classpath
-* add the location of "luceneWrapper.jar" to ~/.bashrc
+* add the location of "luceneWrapper.jar" to ~/.bashrc or ~/.bash_profile